wp-plugins/leenkme/readme.txt

 === leenk.me ===
 Contributors: layotte
-Tags: twitter, facebook, google, google buzz, oauth, profile, fan page, image, images, social network, social media, post, page, custom post type, twitter post, tinyurl, twitter friendly links, admin, author, contributor, exclude, category, categories, retweet, republish, rebuzz, connect, status update, leenk.me, leenk me, leenk, scheduled post, smo, social media optimization, ssl, secure
+Tags: twitter, facebook, googlebuzz, google, buzz, linkedin, linked, in, oauth, profile, fan page, image, images, social network, social media, post, page, custom post type, twitter post, tinyurl, twitter friendly links, admin, author, contributor, exclude, category, categories, retweet, republish, rebuzz, connect, status update, leenk.me, leenk me, leenk, scheduled post, smo, social media optimization, ssl, secure, facepress
 Requires at least: 2.8
-Tested up to: 3.0.1
+Tested up to: 3.0.2
-Stable tag: 1.1.9
+Stable tag: 1.2.0

-leenk.me empowers you to publish to your Twitter, Facebook, & Google Buzz account whenever you publish a new post in WordPress.
+leenk.me empowers you to publish to your Twitter, Facebook, Google Buzz, & LinkedIn accounts whenever you publish a new post in WordPress.

 == Description ==

-leenk.me automatically publishes a tweet to your Twitter account, a status update to your Facebook profile and/or Fan Page, and a Buzz to your Google Buzz profile whenever you publish a new post in your WordPress website.
+leenk.me automatically publishes a tweet to your Twitter account, a status update to your Facebook profile and/or Fan Page, a Buzz to your Google Buzz profile, and a share on your LinkedIn profile whenever you publish a new post in your WordPress website.

 What can you do with leenk.me?